| LAW ENFORCEMENT, RULES OF THE ROADOverview. The majority of roadways along the TransAmerica Trail are seldom patrolled because of

 bicyclists.
 Officials in Yellowstone required cars using side extension mirrors to remove

+them when not towing trailers.
 Roanoke, Virginia, increased patrol along the route, resulting in an increased

 awareness of the cyclists.
 In Kremmling, Colorado, bicyclists and motorists complained